-Here is the February installment of my series of children stories and faerie door printables.
-If you haven’t met Faye yet you can learn all about her and catch up on her first fairy story in my January post here.
+Here is the February instalment of Faye’s fairy stories If you haven’t met Faye yet you can learn all about her and catch up on her first fairy story in here.

 February is a special month for Faye, she has a birthday and deals with some issues with her older brother.

 The artist created this picture based on my concept of the perfect she shed.
 Faye is a little too young to have a she shed, so I gave her a playhouse instead.

 I recently created an Opt-in Library called the Faerie Insider’s Library.
 This library page holds Faye stories.
 Each month I will add a new letter sized printable of a door, with a corresponding child’s story that you can frame or place in a binder.

 If you have already joined the Faerie Insiders by following the blog, remember you can find the Faerie Insider’s page in the About Me and Contact Menu (add your password)

 The following is an excerpt from this month’s story.
 The full e-book is on the Faerie Insider’s Library page along with the full sized printable.